DAXGRID/danish-address-seed/README.md

 # Danish Address Seed
-This application seeds a postgres data
+This application seeds a postgres data from DAWA, maps it to another datamodel and inserts it into a postgres database.